NVIDIA data-center revenue in Q1 FY2027, up 92% year over year. Compute is $60.4bn of that; networking is the other $14.8bn.

 So is anyone actually making money?

-The honest answer is ledger by ledger, not yes or no.
+The honest answer is ledger by ledger, not yes or no. One verdict for each layer of the stack.

 NVIDIA's data-center results show supplier revenue and margins today.